sagemath/sagewiki_to_gh-2022-10-10/days3/roommates.md

  * Rishikesh [rishikesh (AT) math.uwaterloo.ca]     I have reserved a room in the hotel.

  * Robert M [rlmill (AT) math.washington.edu]     I need a roommate, and have not reserved a room yet.

+ * Yi Qiang [yqiang at gmail.com] I am looking for someone to room share with from 02/16/07 to 02/18/07 for SD3.
+If you are going to be going for only the weekend and want
+to split a room, please email me.